Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

 Dr. Koch: You’re capable of this.
 I know because this is what you did last week.
 I’ve seen you study.
 Go for it.

 John: That’s good.

-Jim: You’ve identified – and this is a good place to land.
-You’ve identified several Bible verses that help us see our identity from God’s perspective.
-And so often, um, I think I’m beginning – even at my age – to begin to understand and resonate.
+Jim: You’ve identified … And this is a good place to land.
+You’ve identified several, uh, bible verses that help us see our identity from God’s perspective.
+And so often, um, I think I’m beginning, even at my age, to begin to understand and resonate.
 It’s hard to believe some of these things, that God would see us this way.
-Um, and what I mean by that – it’s hard for us to accept that God loves us so deeply because we don’t love ourselves that much, right?
+And what I mean by that, it’s hard for us to accept-

-Jim: Right?
-So, what are those verses?
+Jim: So what are those verses?
 Or give us a couple.